 In addition to students, JSHS engaged approximately 2,636 adult teachers, faculty, graduate students, and other adults who served in various roles, including 252 DoD scientists and engineers (S&Es).
 This is a 24% increase in adult participation overall compared to FY18 when 2,015 adults participated and a 44% increase in S&E participation compared to FY18 when 139 DoD S&Es participated.
+There were a total of 34 Army/DoD research laboratories and centers that collaborated with JSHS.
 A total of 1,110 adults were registered in Cvent.
 Table 2 provides an overview of students, teachers, college and university faculty and staff, and DoD S&Es who participated in JSHS in 2019.